unixcommerce/Craigslist-Ok-to-Contact/README.md

 # Duplicate send issue corrected.
 This was due to a issue updating database permissions
 # Also, early terminatation will trigger gracefull exit while updating database.
-Will NOT throw exception